FORENSIC CRIMINOLOGY CONSULTING FIRM

 Dr. Gray has consulted with various public and private sector agencies as well as numerous attorneys on matters concerning social science in general and criminal behavior in particular.
 With respect to her work as an expert witness, her expertise resides in identifying the foreseeability of crime by evaluating the environment as would a criminal offender.
 Her extensive research and experience with prison inmates provides the necessary framework for determining how offenders interpret environmental features in a particular location in order to estimate their risk of apprehension and the likelihood of a successful criminal outcome.

 Ashley Schulte received her B.A. in Psychology from the Ohio State University with a concentration in abnormal psychology and a minor in inequality.
 During her undergraduate coursework, Ashley also studied psychoanalysis at the Paris Center for Critical Studies in France and at the Council on International Educational Exchange in Prague, Czech Republic.
-Ashley plans to enroll in a Master of Science in Criminology in Spring 2022 and to purse her PhD upon completion of her M.S.
+Ashley is enrolled in the Master of Science in Criminal Justice program at Florida State University.
+She plans to pursue her Ph.D. upon completion of her Master’s.

 Ashley has 4 years of experience working as a Case Manager in the Reentry department for Alvis, Inc., a non-profit that serves individuals who are involved in the prison system.
 In that position she specialized in facilitating Cognitive Behavioral Therapy groups on a variety of topics aimed at assisting offenders in reducing their anti-social behaviors and tendencies.
 During her time with Alvis, Inc. she received certification as an interviewer of the Ohio Risk Assessment System which determines an offender’s risk of recidivism based on biopsychological factors.
 In addition, as a Case Manager she created treatment plans that identified criminogenic ways of thinking and promoted prosocial behaviors to reduce recidivism and promote successful transitions back into society.
 Ashley has worked with numerous populations of offenders including individuals recovering from addiction, active drug users, survivors of human trafficking, and people with extensive histories of trauma.